 - Providing learning experiences in play, which reflect children’s personal interests and areas of curiosity in order to encourage and develop their natural desire, interest, excitement and motivation to learn.

 Our Foundation Stage is divided into one Nursery and one Reception class, who both have their own classrooms and access to a shared outdoor learning space.

 We value a learning environment both inside and outside the classroom, which is carefully organised to enable children to develop and demonstrate characteristics of effective learning.
-Children are given free access to the outdoor learning space whenever they are supervised by a member of staff.
+Children are given free access to the outdoor learning space where they are supported and guided in their play by the teachers and adults from both nursery and reception.
 Adults support our children in playing and exploring, active learning and developing creativity and critical thinking.
 We value resources that promote possibility thinking and offer limitless opportunities for play and learning.
 Our children learn by leading their own play, and by taking part in play that is guided by adults.

 On entry to Nursery or Reception classes, information is collected from parents to help establish where the child is in relation to the development matters age-related bands.
 This information is used as a guide to providing a ‘best fit’ baseline.
 There are ongoing formative and summative assessments to ensure that practitioners have a clear understanding of a child’s progress across all areas of learning and development.
 Concerns about individual children’s progress are identified and addressed.
-Observations and assessments are kept in an individual child’s learning journey, which is available for parents to read and to contribute.
-In the final term of the year in which the child reaches age five, the EYFS Profile is completed.
+St Francis use Tapestry, an electronic learning journey to record observation and assessments.
+In the final term of the year the EYFS Profile is completed for children in Reception.

 Through the Early Years, our Practitioners support the children’s growing independence and self-help skills.
 They are positively encouraged to do things for themselves.